 Many RV owners work from their camper or motorhome, making an office space an essential.

-Full-time RVer Susie Crabtree works as a remote bookkeeper and needed a designated office space in her 2017 Sportsmen 291BHLE travel trailer, so with the help of her husband’s carpenter son, she removed the corner bunkbeds and converted the space into a wonderful mobile office.
+Full-time RVer Susie Crabtree works as a remote bookkeeper and needed a designated office space in her 2017 Sportsmen 291BHLE travel trailer, so with the help of her husband’s carpenter son, she removed the RV bunk beds that were located in the back corner of her camper and converted the space into a wonderful mobile office.

 Fortunately, she took photos to document the process and generously shared them to perhaps inspire other RV owners with the idea of doing something similar.